* indicates required field

 VTR Request Process and Documents

-Investigators interested in using the SEER-Linked VTR Program to acquire de-identified, linked tissue, clinical data, pathology reports, and/or digital whole slide images (WSIs) are required to complete the following submission and review process (Figure 1).
+Investigators already approved to use the SEER-Linked VTR Program will be able to acquire de-identified, linked tissue, clinical data, pathology reports, and/or digital whole slide images (WSIs) and were required to complete the following submission and review process (Figure 1).

 Figure 1: How to submit a request to the SEER-Linked VTR Program